 Visitors form an opinion about the website in just about fifty milliseconds.
-Brands that are looking to retain their competitive edge in the challenging marketplace will need to prioritize their web design to offer an enriched user experience.
+As a result, brands that are looking to retain their competitive edge in the challenging marketplace will need to prioritize their service of great web design to offer an enriched user experience.

-Here are the top four principles of great web design that drives traffic, boosts conversion and builds trust:
+Here are the top four principles of great web design Langley that drive traffic, boost conversion, and build trust:

 Ease of navigation

 Website navigation continues to be the key element that enriches the user experience.
 Not surprisingly, 94 percent of survey respondents stated easy navigation to be the most important website feature.
 Ease of navigation enables visitors to find the information they are seeking much faster.
 An easy-to-navigate website not only has a clear menu structure but allows seamless and quick navigation between pages.
 The best practices when it comes to ensuring ease of navigation include: